 If you’re familiar with D&D, or have the PHB sitting in front of you, Fast Character is a useful way of creating your character digitally.
 But it’s not great for learning how to do so, and it isn’t beginner-friendly.

 Spanning the contents of a good few additional sourcebooks, Fast Character includes a lot of subclasses outside of the PHB, but there are a few restrictions to its use.
 Rough and ready, it can’t cope with DnD multiclassing, and won’t display a list of 5e spells for any magic users, so you’re going to have to keep track of these elsewhere.
 Use it if you need to quickly create a digital sheet for a new or existing character.

 Often, you’ll want your DnD character sheet to be portable.
-No one wants to lug a laptop to their weekly roleplaying session just so they can read character stats off a screen.
+No one wants to drag a laptop to their weekly roleplaying session just so they can read character stats off a screen.
 To save you some hassle (and back pain) try creating your character on your phone.
-You’ll be able to whip it out whenever you need it, and impress any passer-by with your incredibly optimised Sorlock build.
+You’ll be able to whip it out whenever you need it and impress any passer-by with your incredibly optimized Sorlock build.

 Bear in mind, Fight Club 5th Edition only contains material that’s free to use under D&D’s Open Games License – which doesn’t even cover the full PHB.
 However, the app does include the function to add your own content or download entire compendiums of user-made resources online.
 A quick search will show numerous resources for adding homebrew material to the app, so you shouldn’t be left wanting.

 If you know you’ll be playing D&D at several friends’ houses, or will be switching between game stores, this is a handy tool.
 Pack everything you need on your phone, and you’ll be able to play wherever, whenever.